Retreats & Courses at Land of Joy

 The course “Embodying warmheartedness and wisdom” focuses on how to bring our inner qualities into the world—and how to enhance them while living in it.
 It does so by presenting topics such as inner refuge, spirituality, and engaged compassion.
 It also includes helpful guidelines, such as the “six perfections,” or how to deal with difficulties and use them in our favor.
 In a way, it is a call for a revolution of compassion.
 It is complemented by references to current scientific understanding on prosocial skills, life satisfaction, well-being, and happiness.

-With Olivia & Louise: Easter Weekend Friday 18th – Monday 21st April (ONSITE ONLY) (FULLY BOOKED WITH WAITING LIST PLACES AVAILABLE)
+With Olivia & Louise: Easter Weekend Friday 18th – Monday 21st April (ONSITE ONLY)

 This is a chance for your family to spend precious time together while exploring ideas to develop positive thoughts and attitudes both within your family dynamic and beyond.